 - Assuming One-Size-Fits-All: While the 49-day cycle is vital in Mahayana (Chinese, Japanese, Korean) and Tibetan traditions, Theravada Buddhists (popular in Thailand and Sri Lanka) may emphasize the 3rd, 7th, or 100th day instead.
 Always check with your local temple.

 - Treating Ritual as Superstition: Some mistakenly believe they are "buying" a good rebirth through donations.
-Experts clarify that while merit helps, the primary driver is the deceased’s own lifetime karma; the family’s prayers act as a "supportive wind" rather than a total fix.
+In traditional teaching, while merit helps, the primary driver is the deceased’s own lifetime karma; the family’s prayers act as a "supportive wind" rather than a total fix.

 Modern Trends: Mourning in the Digital Age